 One of the main traditions of this day is young Turkish athletes run with the Turkish flag from the Black Sea Port at Samsun where Atatürk began the War of Independence and over 10 days the flag is carried across the country to Turkey’s Capital Ankara finishing with the flag being handed to Turkey’s current President who accepts the flag during a ceremony on the 19th of May.

-A Minutes silence is also observed in memory of Atatürk and wreaths and flowers are laid at monuments of Atatürk throughout country including at the Anitkabir the mausoleum of Mustafa Kemal Atatürk.
+A Minute’s silence is also observed in memory of Atatürk and wreaths and flowers are laid at monuments of Atatürk throughout the country including at the Anitkabir the mausoleum of Mustafa Kemal Atatürk.

-Various sports events take place during the day which are watched by many at the local stadiums and there are also many parades and ceremonies throughout the day.
+Various sports events take place during the day which is watched by many at the local stadiums and there are also many parades and ceremonies throughout the day.
 Those who are taking part will be split up into different colors to make the teams defined so the scores can be tallied up correctly.
 There are companies used (click here for more info) that can help make and distribute these custom shirts so that everyone feels connected taking part.